 Pupil's Name: Date of Birth: Date and Time of Incident: Date and Time of Writing: Name and designation of person completing: Signature: Note the reason(s) for recording the incident Record the following factually: Who?
-What (if a vime of incident) Any witnesses? verbal disclosure by a child use their own words) When (date and time of incluency Any witnesses: Note actions, including names of anyone to who m your information was passed.
-Please pass this form on to Dunca an White or Sophie McGuiness as soon as possible Designated Person Actions:
+What (if a verbal disclosure by a child use their own words) When (date and time of incident) Any witnesses?
+Note actions, including names of anyone to who om your information was passed. e, Ashley Mcilwaine or Katherine Rankin as soon as possible Designated Person Actions: